Duaringa State School: History

 The school building at Duaringa (known as Block A in 2019) was an early DPW timber school building.
 From 1893 the DPW greatly improved the natural ventilation and lighting of classroom interiors, experimenting with different combinations of roof ventilators, ceiling and wall vents, larger windows, dormer windows and ducting.
 Achieving an ideal or even adequate level of natural light in classrooms, without glare, was of critical importance to educators.
 The school building at Duaringa seems to be a combination of the C/T0 and C/T1 types with the verandah hat enclosures of the C/T0 and the highset 14-light end windows of the C/T1.
 The timber-framed school building at Duaringa was lowset on stumps, and had a hipped roof with a central ventilation fleche, with the roof extending over the front and rear verandahs - both 9 ft wide with a balustrade of timber rails.
 The rear verandah also had 4 ft long semi-enclosed hat rooms, with hand basins, at each end.
 The single classroom's interior measurements were 31 by 18 ft; it had a coved ceiling; central double doors and two sets of three tall windows in each of the single-skin verandah walls; plus high banks of 14 windows to each end wall.
 The building was originally orientated so that the front verandah faced north.

 A school residence was built at the same time, and appears to be an early version of the DPW's large timber residence of type C/R3.
-Unlike later examples of the C/R3, the Duaringa residence has a ventilation fleche, and a narrower dining verandah - 7ft 7inch (2.3m), instead of the 9ft 6 inch (2.9m) dining verandah of the C/R3.
+Unlike later examples of the C/R3, the Duaringa residence has a ventilation fleche, and a narrower dining verandah - 7 ft 7inch (2.3m), instead of the 9 ft 6 inch (2.9m) dining verandah of the C/R3.
 Most Queensland state schools incorporated a teacher's residence on the site, particularly in rural areas.
 This was partial recompense for a low wage, an incentive for teacher recruitment in rural areas, and provided onsite caretakers.
 The detached teacher's residence was located within the school grounds at a distance from the teaching buildings, usually with a separate, fenced yard with gardens and trees.
 The designs ranged from one to four bedrooms and evolved simultaneously with the teaching buildings to adapt to modern needs and styles.
 Residences designed by DPW architects from 1893 were typically of a higher-quality in design, materials and construction than most similarly scaled private residences.